Search element - Quick search bar

 • baby-feeding bottles

-• plastic cups with tight-fitting lids
+• plastic or glass containers with tight-fitting lids

-Freezing breastmilk
+Storing breastmilk

 If you want to add freshly expressed breastmilk to some that is already chilled or frozen, you need to first cool it in the fridge.
 Add it, then put it straight back into the freezer or fridge.